NCDMB builds modular science lab, ICT centre in Bayelsa – The Sun Nigeria

 On strategies for maintaining the centres, Wabote explained that NCDMB had instituted a sustainability programme, which includes a one year management arrangement and training of staff and locals to operate the centres.

-He assured that NCDMB will run periodic assessments of the facilities and develop new strategies to sustain them.
+He gave assurance that NCDMB would run periodic assessments of the facilities and develop new strategies to sustain them.
 “We have a strategic objective and a plan to follow through on most of these centres we have established for sustainability.
 For us, it is an end to end thinking in most of these activities we are doing”.

-Speaking on oil and gas investment opportunities that could be developed on the Brass Island, the Executive Secretary described the island as a strategic location, stating that it is the closest point from where one can access many of the Floating Production Storage and Offloading (FPSO) platforms that operate off the shores of Nigerian waters, including Bonga main.

-He noted some of the offshore oil and gas fields were currently being accessed from far locations like Lagos, with considerable cost implications.
-He stated that developing and utilizing nearby locations like Brass Island for oil and gas logistics operations would help the industry meet the recent charge by the Minister of State for Petroleum Resources for players in the industry to ensure a significant reduction in the cost per barrel of Nigeria’s crude oil production.

 Leave a Reply